United Food Bank’s Beginnings, Present & Future

-The food we receive has one destination: hungry people in our community.
+The food we receive has one destination: to feed hungry people in our community.
 We work with community partners across our service area that operate food programs like food pantries, meal sites, after-school youth meal programs, as well as distributing food on our own through our mobile pantries and Help Yourself Program.

 What Does United Food Bank Need More – Food or Money?